TimeTraveller-San/BengaliAI/notes.md

 - MultilabelStratifiedShuffleSplit
 - I will go annoy my friend by messaging him this and not explaining what this is
 - MultilabelStratifiedShuffleSplit

+# Optimizer
+- 3e-4
+- I learned that adam doesn't generalize well.
+Even though I've implemented all the optimizers (not all) from scratch, I just focused on how fast they are
+- I never focused on how well do they generalize (validations score)
+- Turns out, adam doesn't generalize very well.
+SGD (with momentum?) generalize much better (and slower)
+- SWATS (Switching from adam to SGD technique) seems like the middle ground
+- I will test with SWATS now.
+Already running adamW model on colab.
+I need another machine.
+- Lets test SWATS on paperspace.
+(6 hour limit tho, FML)